Canine Hot Spots: Pictures, Solutions, and Prevention

 What Causes Hot Spots on Dogs?

-Hotspots are created (and made worse) by a dog’s constant licking, biting, rubbing, and or scratching at an itchy area.
+Hotspots are created (and made worse) by a dog’s constant licking, biting, rubbing, or scratching at an itchy area.
 They can appear and set in quickly - many people remark that they seem to "appear overnight."

-Hotspots can happen to any breed of dog, but they tend to be more prevalent in breeds with thicker coats or skin folds, such as:
+Hotspots can happen to any breed of dog, but they tend to be more prevalent in breeds with thicker coats or numerous skin folds, such as:

 How Do I Prevent Hot Spots?